-Maltese composer and conductor (b.
-1942).
+Maltese composer and conductor (1942 – 2018).
 Studied with his father, was admitted a Fellow of the London College of Music in 1967, graduated in music from the University of Durham, UK, and continued his studies with Franco Donadoni in Composition and Franco Ferrara in Conducting in Siena, Italy.
 In 1958 he composed an orchestral suite Three Mood Pieces op 4 (played at the Manoel Theatre, Valletta) which introduced him to the public as a composer.
 Together with Verena Maschat he set up the School of Music in Valletta in 1972.
 In 1994 he was appointed Associate Professor of Music at the University of Malta.

 Joseph Vella is generally considered to be Malta’s leading contemporary composer.
 Internationally, he is by far the most widely played..

 In his works he has touched on a considerable diversity of styles, all ingrained in a personal idiom stemming mainly from the 20th Century neo-classical movement.
 As a consequence his music is never consciously ‘nationalistic’, although the Mediterranean influence does emerge in some of his works; for example, the song cycle Seher op 39 for Soprano and orchestra ( the first ever written using the Maltese language as a medium), or Canti op 88 for clarinet, cello and piano.
 Vella’s language is basically atonal with a tendency to precipitate towards a fundamental note, if not towards a tonal centre.
 His diversity of style is amply evidenced by comparing the pungent asperity of his String Quartet op 33 (written for and premiered by the Kronos String Quartet ) with the lyricism of the Canticle Cantata op 42 for soloists, mixed choir and orchestra; or the impulsive exuberance of the Violin Concerto op 65 with the ascetic flavour of some of his a cappella works ( Sicut Cervus op 78, Sequenza a 2 op 85).
 Very typical of Vella’s inclinations is the Sinfonia (con voce femminile) op 48 , where abstract musical lines are woven together round a vague formal foundation through a dramatic exploration of orchestral sonorities.
 The slow second movement of the Sinfonia introduces a vocal cantilena for high soprano, another arresting example by Vella in which he explores the inherent musicality of the Maltese language.
-Up to the present time Vella’s official catalogue of works reaches 129 opus numbers.
+Up to his untimely passing away Vella’s official catalogue of works reached 154 opus numbers (Opus 155 representing his unfinished opera).
 These include 10 concertos (2 for piano, 2 for violoncello, and one each for violin, piccolo, flute, clarinet, bassoon and cornet), 5 symphonies, 5 oratorios, 8 song cycles for different combinations, 2 cantatas, and the ever popular Mass in D op 20, composed to be performed at St. George’s Basilica in Gozo (Malta) on the Saint’s feast day.
 He has also written a large number (about 150 ) of minor works ( liturgical pieces, hymns, marches, music for wind band, etc.), which are not listed in his official catalogue.
 Vella’s works have been widely performed (and critically acclaimed) in most European countries, the USA and Japan.
 In September 2001 he conducted the Prometheus Symphony Orchestra of New York in a programme of his works (Concerto for 2 Pianos Solo, the song cycle “Seher”, the overture “Jubilo”, the Mass for soloists, 4 part choir and orchestra, the choral motet “Domine Jesu Christe”, and the cantata for soloists, choir and orchestra “Laudate Pueri Dominum”) at the Lincoln Center (Alice Tully Hall).
 With 3 full blown Symphonies and two Sinfoniettas, (one for Strings and another for 13 Woodwind players), to his credit, Joseph Vella can rightly claim to be the first (and up to now, the only) symphonist in the history of Maltese music.

 A large number of his works are available on Compact Disc.